Awards

 Individuals who are recommended for an award will normally be eligible within the county of their unit HQ or sub unit rather than the county where they live.

 Exceptionally individuals serving in specialist units will be eligible for an award in the county where they live.
 Nominations will be called for in December each year.
-The award for Lord Lieutenants’ Meritorious Service is in the form of a framed certificate which is signed by the President of WM RFCA and the Lord Lieutenant.
+The award for Lord-Lieutenants’ Meritorious Service is in the form of a framed certificate which is signed by the President of the West Midland RFCA and the Lord-Lieutenant.

-The Lord Lieutenants’ Cadet is a high profile appointment and as such it is expected that the candidate should be of the highest standard.
-The cadet should normally be over the age of 16 and hold at least the rank of Sergeant or equivalent.
-Nominations for the appointments will be requested by WM RFCA ahead of the investiture ceremonies which are normally held between March and May each year.
-The ceremonies take place in each of the 6 counties and are organised by WM RFCA.
+The Lord-Lieutenants’ Cadet is a high profile appointment and as such it is expected that the candidate should be of the highest standard.
+The Cadet should normally be over the age of 16 and hold at least the rank of Sergeant or equivalent.
+Nominations for the appointments will be requested by West Midland RFCA ahead of the investiture ceremonies which are normally held between March and May each year.
+The ceremonies take place in each of the six counties and are organised by West Midland RFCA.

 County Meritorious Certificate